 You may find that your sorrow, shock, and despair are simply too fresh for you to tamp them down and write an obituary of any kind.
 If so, hand off the task to someone else.
 You undoubtedly have trusted family members and close friends who have offered to help “if you need anything.”
 Take one of them up on it.
 Asking a dependable friend to step in is a better option than using an outdated obituary template, which will boil your loved one down into a thin soup of names, dates, and middle-management positions.

 But write the obituary yourself if you feel strong enough.
 (For help getting started, download this Quick-Start Guide to Writing an Online Obituary.)
-Whether you create a beautiful tribute to honor your loved one’s memory or make a public statement about the issue that’s now irrevocably changed your life, crafting an obituary is a final gift to the obituee and may be the first step toward your own healing.
+Whether you create a beautiful tribute to honor your loved one’s memory or make a public statement about the issue that’s now irrevocably changed your life, crafting this obituary is a final gift the person you’ve lost.
+It can also be the first step toward your own healing.